-Shelter House was founded in 1983 by the Consultation of Religious Communities.
-We worked with the City of Iowa City to purchase a home, where we were able to provide 29 sleeping spaces including beds, couches, and mats on the floor for men, women, and families.
-It became clear to us over time that the small building was limiting our ability to serve.
-Our community was growing very quickly, and we recognized the need for someone to address the increase of people seeking shelter and services.
+Shelter House is a non-profit organization that has provided housing and supportive services to people experiencing homelessness since 1983.
+Founded by the Consultation of Religious Communities, we worked with the City of Iowa City to purchase a home in Iowa City’s north side where we were able to provide 29 sleeping spaces including beds, couches, and mats on the floor for men, women, and children.

-In 1994, with additional funding support from our community, we added a baseline of support services to help people address the issues that had brought them to our front door.
-From 1994 into the early 2000’s, we invested much of our time and resources into building a new 70 bed facility and expanding our services to help people move beyond homelessness.
+In 1994, with additional funding support from our community, we added a baseline of services to help people address the issues that had brought them to our front door.
+From that point forward, we have continued to develop and grow.

 In 2010, after six long years of legal opposition resulting in a precedent setting decision by the Iowa Supreme Court, we opened a new shelter facility located at 429 Southgate Ave, Iowa City —a 70-bed facility built for the intended use with the necessary capacity to respond to the locally demonstrated need.
 In 2011, Shelter House opened the first Fairweather Lodge—a demonstration program for the state of Iowa through which we provide permanent supportive housing for men and women experiencing homelessness, suffering from a serious persistent mental illness.